Where we are

 The Rose & Crown History

-The Rose & Crown was built in 1731 and its age is evidenced by the thickness of the walls and the older stonework to the rear.
+The Rose & Crown at 20-24 Bondgate was built in 1731 and its age is evidenced by the thickness of the walls and the older stonework to the rear.
 The first known licensee was J. Sharphouse in 1821.
 Mr. Edward Mawson took over in 1865.
 In 1873, a haystack belonging to Mr. Edward Mawson of the Rose and Crown Inn, was discovered to be on fire.
 The Fire Brigade were soon called to the spot and after a short time the fire was extinguished but not before it had done damage to the value of £60.
 The fire was supposedly to have been started by some children playing nearby who had some matches.

 He was followed by John William Holmes in 1882, Thomas Murgatroyd in 1888, Hannah Thomason (1895) and Joe Westmoreland in 1899.
 The turn of the century saw Leonard Naylor as licensee (1901-04), John Bagshaw succeeding him in 1904, and Samuel Atkinson in 1906.
 Mr. John Dawson was the next tenant in 1914 until his death when the licence was transferred to Mrs. Amy Dawson.